Can Cats Eat Ham?

 Too much can lead to problems, Schmid says: "Larger amounts, especially on a daily basis, can cause a risk for gastrointestinal upset and pancreatitis."

-If your cat swipes some ham without your permission or supervision, watch for these signs and check with your veterinarian if your cat doesn't quickly improve after the meal.
+If your cat swipes some ham from the table at Thanksgiving or Christmas without your permission or supervision, watch for these signs and check with your veterinarian if your cat doesn't quickly improve after the meal.

 Ham's high salt content can particularly be a problem for pets with heart disease or other chronic illnesses, so Schmid advises owners of older cats to steer clear.